 ABOUT

 Creating fertilizer for your garden or crop can be very rewarding, especially if you decide to make a compost heap.
 Compost can be created anywhere between about six weeks and five months, depending on your choice of composting.
 I was reading today about where a new composting device that creates compost overnight.
-The container stands about twelve inches high
+The container stands about twelve inches high.

 Check it out on the "Food Gardening Network" on This Countertop Compost Machine Turns Scraps into Compost in a Few Hours - Food Gardening Network (mequoda.com)

-Hot composting is a method of composting that involves using heat to speed up the decomposition process.
+Dry composting and hot composting are two different methods of composting.
+Dry composting is a method of composting that involves the use of dry organic matter such as leaves, straw, and sawdust.
+The dry organic matter is mixed with food scraps and other organic waste materials.
+The mixture is then left to decompose over time.
+This process can take several months to a year depending on the conditions.Hot composting is a method of composting that involves using heat to speed up the decomposition process.
 The process involves mixing green organic matter such as grass clippings and food scraps with brown organic matter such as leaves and wood chips.
 The mixture is then placed in a bin or pile and left to decompose.
 The heat generated by the decomposition process helps to speed up the process.
 Within weeks your compost can be ready.
 This type of composting requires more attention and temperature monitoring, whereas dry composting is slower, but does require less attention.

 Tree Hugger is a website devoted to sustainability in the garden and living.